 Non-Resident Status

 Some graduate (usually doctorate-level WSE/KSAS) students may be eligible for Non-Resident (NR) Status once they reach the dissertation-only stage of their program.
 Other students may also be eligible for NR status, such as some WSE master’s students participating in a formally established CO-OP program that requires CPT authorization.
-Not all divisions offer this option and not all students will be eligible for NR status.
+Not all divisions offer this option, and not all students will be eligible for NR status.
 Questions about eligibility for NR status and the process of applying for NR status should be directed to the students’ academic program.
 Typically, as part of the NR process, OIS signs off on the NR status application.

 When F-1 students are placed on NR status, they are still considered to be full-time and remain eligible for F-1 benefits such as on-campus employment, I-20 extensions, CPT, and OPT.